robboworld/scratchduino-blockly/wiki/rus/wiki_eng.md

 COM-ports should appear (It may contain more than one port) (//картинка Ports RUS).
 After selecting port, click "Run" button.
 If selected port is not the one robot is connected, there are warning should appear (//картинка Port Error RUS)
 - in that case, repeat all previous actions, but select another port.
 If selection was made right, no warnings appear, and values from robot sensors at the Sensor panel should start changing.
-Now you can stop executing using "Step execution" button and follow to the next step.
+Now you can stop executing using "Stop execution" button and follow to the next step.

 === Blockly language ===